 How do we apply?

-• University of Hull and University of York usually open annually for applications for the Trainee Nursing Associate apprenticeships to start in September.
-Applications should made by May and the interviews are June.
+• University of Hull and University of York usually open annually for applications for the Student Nursing Associate apprenticeships to start in September.
+Applications should made by April and the interviews are June.

 • Please email hnyicb.traininghub@nhs.net if you would like any application forms this will enable the training hub to support you and your candidate.